jclaggett/anascript/plan.md

 ## Guardrails

-- Do not change language semantics while emitter is being built unless explicitly planned.
+- Do not change language semantics while the emitter is being built unless explicitly planned.
 - Preserve closure semantics: function env snapshot at definition time.
 - Keep commits small and milestone-based.
 - Each milestone ends with: